CWheelsRun/Professional-ReadMe-Generator/output/README.md

   * [Questions](#questions)

   ## Installation
-  do it
+  install it

   ## Usage
-  it works
+  it is cool

   ## License
-  This project is covered under the [GNU General Public License v3.0](https://www.gnu.org/licenses/)
+  This project is covered under the [ISC License](https://opensource.org/licenses/ISC)

   ## Contribute
-  help
+  help me

   ## Testing
   test it